 Instead of supporting the food industry (and remember, the industry is not the worker – but that’s another story), support yourself.

 Try to make do with what you have at home.
-Learn to cook basic things, and then actually cook them.
+Learn to cook month-to-month things, and then actually cook them.
 Start a list of super-simple meals to make when you feel the urge to splurge.

 Is this a recipe blog?
 No. Go start a Pinterest board and get inspired.